fatash89/atom/doc/source/includes/sdk-introduction.md

 Another advantage of Redis Streams are the consumer groups.
 With a consumer group, we can set up multiple subscribers on a single data stream where redis will handle distributing the N messages coming in over the stream to the M subscribers such that no two subscribers get the same message.
 This allows for load balancing, a/b testing and more paradigms with no additional effort.

+The choice of Redis as our under-the-hood data structure also allows us to make use of all of the other things that Redis is good at such as being a traditional key:value store.
+We utilize this with our reference API -- allowing us to convert ephemeral stream entries into permanent pointers (with optional auto-expiry for easier memory management) without the data ever leaving Redis and without any undue burden on the client.

 Finally, Redis is a hardened technology with an active developer base which leads us to believe that building a system atop Redis will enable us to be more consistently stable and also give us the tools to fix the issues we see when they do arrive.

 ## Specification